 - If your guest offers to bring something along, take them up on the offer!
 It's an elegant way to let your guest ensure their needs are met, and lets you off the hook a little, too!

 - Most importantly, maintain the right attitude.
 If you are feeling resentful about having to make an extra effort, your guest will feel your resentment and have a hard time enjoying the food.
-Treat your guest's kosher needs like you would any other dietary restriction.
+Treat your guest's kosher needs like you would any other important need.